-A preserved benefit generally is not payable until you attain 55 years of age.
-A preserved benefit may payable prior to Age 55 in the event of total and permanent incapacity for work or death.
+A preserved benefit generally is not payable until the member attains 55 years of age.
+A preserved benefit may be payable prior to age 55 in the event of total and permanent incapacity for work.
+In the case of death, reversionary benefits are payable to eligible beneficiaries, or the estate.